tamangbadrirch/CEH/README.md

 Authentication: Verifying the identity of users or systems.
 Authorization: Granting appropriate access rights to authenticated users.
 Accounting: Keeping records of user actions for security auditing and analysis.

+## Day 2: Cybersecurity Attack Fundamentals and Hacking Methodology
+# Attacking Motives and Methods
+  Attacks consist of three components: Motive (Goal), Method (Technique), and Vulnerability (Weakness).
+  * Motive pertains to what the attacker aims to achieve in targeting a system.
+  * Method involves the processes or techniques followed during an attack.
+Threat intelligence is used to guess the attacker's method.
+  * Vulnerability refers to the weaknesses in the target system.

+# Motives behind Information Security Attacks
+  Various motives behind information security attacks include:
+  * Disrupting business continuity
+  * Stealing information and manipulating data
+  * Creating fear and chaos by disrupting critical infrastructures
+  * Causing financial loss to the target
+  * Propagating religious or political beliefs
+  * Achieving a state's military objectives
+  * Damaging the reputation of the target
+  * Taking revenge
+  * Demanding ransom

+** Exploitation vs. Attack**
+  * Exploitation involves gaining access through actions such as system hacking, password cracking, and data manipulation.
+  * Attack refers to disrupting the system, which may not necessarily lead to exploitation.
+Examples include DoS attacks and SQL injection.

+# Classification of Attacks
+  Attacks can be classified into five types:
+  * Passive attacks: Collect information without causing harm (e.g., sniffing, eavesdropping).
+  * Active attacks: Take action, disrupting systems (e.g., DoS, MITM, session hijacking, SQL injection).
+  * Close-In attacks: Proximity-based attacks (e.g., social engineering, eavesdropping, shoulder surfing).
+  * Insider Attacks: Perpetrated by employees or ex-employees, often violating rules (e.g., keyloggers, backdoors, malware).
+  * Distribution Attacks: Tampering with hardware or software (e.g., vendor-based attacks, security testing software).

+**CEO and Administrative Access**
+  Limiting full administrative access for high-level personnel is recommended.

+* Wiretapper devices can compromise security.

+# Information Warfare
+  Information Warfare (InfoWar) is a strategic approach where attackers attack, and defenders defend, akin to a game.

+# Defensive Warfare vs. Offensive Warfare
+  * Defensive Warfare involves prevention, deterrence, alerts, detection, emergency preparedness, and response.
+  * Offensive Warfare includes web app attacks, web server attacks, malware attacks, MITM attacks, and system hacking.

+# Hacking Methodology & Framework
+Hacking methodologies provide guidelines for structured processes.
+# CEH Hacking Methodology (CHM)
+* Footprinting: Gather information from outside sources.
+* Scanning: Check target's IT infrastructure, location, and interact directly.
+* Enumeration: Collect detailed and in-depth system information.
+* Vulnerability Analysis: Use VA tools after gathering all available info.
+* System Hacking:
+  * Gaining Access: Crack passwords, exploit vulnerabilities.
+  * Escalating Privileges
+  * Maintaining Access: Execute applications, hide files, clear logs.

+# Cyber Kill Chain
+The Cyber Kill Chain is a concept and framework developed by Lockheed Martin, a global aerospace and defense company, to describe the stages of a cyberattack.
+It is used to understand, identify, and prevent cyber threats effectively.
+The term "kill chain" is borrowed from military strategy and refers to the sequence of steps that an attacker goes through to achieve their objectives.
+In the context of cybersecurity, the Cyber Kill Chain outlines the stages of a cyberattack, from the initial reconnaissance to the final objective.
+It consists of the following phases:
+* Reconnaissance:
+  Attackers gather information about the target.
+  Example: Scanning the target's network to find open ports and services.
+  Tools: Nmap, Shodan, Recon-ng

+* Weaponization:
+  Attackers prepare or acquire malicious tools.
+  Example: Creating malware with a payload to exploit a vulnerability.
+  Tools: Metasploit, SET (Social-Engineer Toolkit), custom malware

+* Delivery:
+  Attackers deliver the malicious payload to the target.
+  Example: Sending a phishing email containing malware attachment.
+  Tools: Phishing kits, malicious email attachments, exploit kits

+* Exploitation:
+  Attackers execute the payload to exploit a vulnerability.
+  Example: Running code in a malicious attachment to gain control over a system.
+  Tools: Exploit frameworks (e.g., Metasploit), custom exploits

+* Installation:
+  Attackers establish a persistent presence on the compromised system.
+  Example: Installing backdoors or rootkits to maintain access.
+  Tools: Remote administration tools (RATs), Trojans, custom scripts

+* Command and Control (C2):
+  Attackers set up a communication channel for remote control.
+  Example: Malware connecting to a remote server controlled by the attacker.
+  Tools: RATs with C2 functionality, reverse shells

+* Actions on Objectives:
+  Definition: Attackers achieve their ultimate goal, such as data theft or disruption.
+  Example: Exfiltrating sensitive data or carrying out a destructive attack.
+  Tools: Data exfiltration tools, ransomware, destructive malware